ireko8/ireko8.github.io/index.md

 ### International Conference (Reviewed)

 1. __T.
 Iwai__ and A. Nakao, "Bandwidth Allocation with Slice Quality Fairness in Network Slicing under Variable Link Capacity."
-IEEE G 2021 (To appear).
+IEEE Globecom 2021 (To appear).
 2. __T.
 Iwai__ and A. Nakao, "Sliceable Congestion Control for Latency-Aware Bandwidth Allocation in Network Slicing."
 IEEE ICC 2021.
 3. __T.
 Iwai__ and A. Nakao, "Progressive Slicing for Application Identification in Application-Specific Network Slicing."
 IEEE Globecom 2020.
 4. __T.
 Iwai__, and A. Nakao, "Demystifying myths of MEC: rethinking and exploring benefits of multi-access/mobile edge computing."
 IEEE CloudNet 2018 (poster).